ctsit/extensible-redcap-hooks/README.md

 ## Additional Hooks

-If you have more than one hook, you can create a folder named after the hook and every PHP files under that folder will be assumed to be a hook file.
+If you have more than one hook, you can create a folder named after the hook and every PHP file under that folder will be assumed to be a hook file.

 For example: